Sarah Mellon: Personal life

-Sarah's husband died in 1958, and she died at West Penn Hospital on December 28, 1965.
+Sarah Mellon Scaife drank alcohol heavily, as did her adult children.
+Her husband died in 1958, and she died at West Penn Hospital on December 28, 1965.
 After a funeral at the East Liberty Presbyterian Church (built with funds from her family), she was buried at Allegheny Cemetery in Pittsburgh.

-After her death, her collection of furniture and art was sold by the Parke-Bernet Galleries in New York while her jewelry was sold by William J. Fischer.
+After her death, her collection of furniture and art was sold by Parke-Bernet in New York.
+Her jewelry was sold by William J. Fischer.